navin-moorthy/100-Days-of-Code-Round-1/log.md

 + Key based login to github
 + Key based login webserver
 + Automated some repeated basic commands with scripts
-+ Automate git commands wscripts to run in fixed interval using crontab watch sleep
++ Automate git commands with scripts to run in fixed interval using crontab.

 #### Thoughts:

+Today's work will save me a lot of time in future sessions because no more entering passwords for git push and

 [Table of Contents](#toc)